Archiv8/eslint-plugin-react/ISSUES.md

 ---

-**_This repository contains unofficial packaging for an installation of [ESLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react) on [Arch Linux](https://www.archlinux.org/).
-It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the ESLint project._**
+**_This repository contains unofficial packaging for an installation of [ESLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react).
+It is not affiliated, authorized, endorsed by, or in other way connected with either Arch Linux or the ESLint-plugin-React project._**

 ---